MLPerf Mobile Inference Benchmark: Detailed Prior Art Comparison

+\textbf{Aitutu} employs vendor SDKs to implement image classification based on the Inception V3 neural network \cite{szegedy2015rethinking}, using 200 images as test data~\cite{antutu, Antutu2019}.
+The object-detection model is based on SSD-MobileNet \cite{howard2017mobilenets, liu_2016}, using a 600-frame video as test data.
+The benchmark score is a measure of speed and accuracy---faster results with higher accuracy yield a greater final score.
+However, \textit{it is a closed-source application which limits result transparency.}

-\textbf{AI-Benchmark.} Ignatov et al. \cite{ignatov2019ai} performed an extensive machine-learning-performance evaluation on mobile systems with AI acceleration that integrate HiSilicon, MediaTek, Qualcomm, Samsung, and UniSoc chipsets.
-They evaluated 21 deep-learning tasks using 50 metrics, including inference speed, accuracy, and stability.
-The authors reported the results of their AI-Benchmark app for 100 mobile SoCs.
-It runs preselected models of various bit widths (INT8, FP16, and FP32) on the CPU and on open-source or vendor-proprietary TFLite delegates.
-Performance-report updates appear on the AI-Benchmark website \cite{AIbench} after each major release of TFLite/NNAPI and of new SoCs with AI acceleration.
+\textbf{AI-Benchmark} performs an machine-learning-performance evaluation on mobile systems with AI acceleration that integrate HiSilicon, MediaTek, Qualcomm, Samsung, and UniSoc chipsets~\cite{ignatov2019ai}.
+It evaluates 21 deep-learning tasks, including inference speed, accuracy and stability.
+It runs pre-selected models with various bit widths (INT8, FP16, and FP32) on the CPU and open-source or vendor-proprietary TFLite delegates.
+Performance-report updates appear on a website \cite{AIbench} after each major release of TFLite/NNAPI and new SoCs with AI acceleration.
+However, \textit{vendors cannot provide optimized SDKs solutions as in MLPerf, which makes a big difference.}

-\textbf{AImark.} Master Lu (Ludashi) \cite{AImark}, a closed-sourced Android and iOS application, uses vendor SDKs to implement its benchmarks.
-It comprises image-classification, image-recognition, and image-segmentation tasks, including models such as ResNet-34 \cite{he2015deep}, Inception V3 \cite{szegedy2015rethinking}, SSD-MobileNet \cite{howard2017mobilenets, liu_2016}, and DeepLab v3+ \cite{chen2018encoderdecoder}.
+\textbf{AImark} by Master Lu (Ludashi) \cite{AImark} is an Android and iOS application, and uses vendor SDKs to implement its benchmarks.
+It includes ResNet-34 \cite{he2015deep}, Inception V3 \cite{szegedy2015rethinking}, SSD-MobileNet \cite{howard2017mobilenets, liu_2016}, and DeepLab v3+ \cite{chen2018encoderdecoder}.
 The benchmark judges mobile-phone AI performance by evaluating recognition efficiency, and it provides a line-test score.

-\textbf{Aitutu.} A closed-source application \cite{antutu, Antutu2019}, Aitutu employs Qualcomm's SNPE, MediaTek's NeuroPilot, HiSilicon's Kirin HiAI, Nvidia's TensorRT, and other vendor SDKs.
-It implements image classification based on the Inception V3 neural network \cite{szegedy2015rethinking}, using 200 images as test data.
-The object-detection model is based on SSD-MobileNet \cite{howard2017mobilenets, liu_2016}, using a 600-frame video as test data.
-The score is a measure of speed and accuracy---faster results with higher accuracy yield a greater final score.

-\textbf{Geekbench.} Primate Labs created Geekbench \cite{PrimateLab, geekbench}, a cross-platform CPU-compute benchmark that supports Android, iOS, Linux, macOS, and Windows.
-The Geekbench 5 CPU benchmark features new applications, including augmented reality and machine learning, but it lacks heterogeneous-IP support.
-Users can share their results by uploading them to the Geekbench Browser.
+However, \textit{it too is closed-sourced which limits transparency and adoptability.}